Fostoria, Kansas

 Fostoria is an unincorporated community in Pottawatomie County, Kansas, United States.
 Fostoria is 6 mi east of Olsburg.
-Fostoria has a post office with ZIP code 66426.
+Fostoria has no post office and is in ZIP Code 66549.

 History

 The first post office in Fostoria was established in 1884.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Fostoria has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Education

 The community is served by Blue Valley USD 384 public school district.